Tight Quantum Lower Bound for Approximate Counting with Quantum States: Acknowledgements

 \section{Acknowledgements}

+We thank anonymous referees for their useful suggestions on the previous versions of this paper.

+A.B. is supported by the Latvian Quantum Initiative under European Union Recovery and Resilience Facility project no. 2.3.1.1.i.0/1/22/I/CFLA/001.
+Part of this research was supported by the ERDF project number 1.1.1.2/I/16/113.

-A.B. is supported by the ERDF project number 1.1.1.2/I/16/113.
-A.R. is a JSPS International Research Fellow supported by the JSPS KAKENHI Grant Number JP19F19079.
-Part of this work was done while A.R. was at the Centre for Quantum Technologies at the National University of Singapore supported by the Singapore Ministry of Education and the National Research Foundation under grant R-710-000-012-135, and while he was at Kyoto University.
+A.R. was supported by JSPS KAKENHI Grant No.~JP20H05966 and MEXT Quantum Leap Flagship Program (MEXT Q-LEAP) Grant No.~JPMXS0120319794.
+Part of this work was done while he was at Kyoto University and Nagoya University as a JSPS International Research Fellow supported by the JSPS KAKENHI Grant No.~JP19F19079, and while he was at the Centre for Quantum Technologies at the National University of Singapore supported by the Singapore Ministry of Education and the National Research Foundation under grant R-710-000-012-135.